 How can I become involved in the school community if my child is in SI?

 Parents are invited to be involved through the Hopkins or Hopkins Parent Teacher Advisory Council (PTAC) and classroom activities.
 Hopkins Elementary does not have a separate SI parent organization.
 We are happy to pass along a parent name to potential SI families.
 These parents will share with others their experiences with the program and how they have become active in their child's school experience.

 Do the students follow the program into middle school?

-SI ends in grade 5 with opportunities for world language classes during the middle school years.
-In high school, students have the option of taking Spanish or Chinese classes and some opt to take Spanish classes at the local universities.
+SI is being expanded to grade 6 beginning with the 2017-18 school year.
+Students have opportunities for world language classes during the middle school years, and Community Education frequently offers a Spanish Club class for middle school students.
+In high school, students have the option of taking Spanish or Chinese classes, and some opt to take Spanish classes at the local universities.

 How can we learn more about SI?

-Parents who are considering enrolling their children in the district's K-5 Spanish Immersion Program are invited to learn more.
+Parents who are considering enrolling their children in the district's K-6 Spanish Immersion Program are invited to learn more.

 Meetings with Ryan LaDage, Ellen Hopkins Elementary principal, will provide information about immersion education and the program at Hopkins Elementary.
 Parents will also have the opportunity to talk about their child's specific interests and needs, as well as discuss their questions or concerns.